giulianc/stalt4qgis/README.md

 I think, at the end of the path, to configure it as a plugin for QGIS in the hope god contribute to its spread in educational environment.

+I published a small presentation on http://www.slideshare.net/giulianc/spherical-trigonometry.

-I hope I can be of help to someone; any advice, support or criticism is welcome.
+I hope I can be of help to someone; any advice, support or criticism are welcome.

 t.i.a., best regards,
 giuliano curti